GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/githubbasics.md

 #### Personal Access Token

-In github, tap on your profile ( top right corner ), then:
+In GitHub, tap on your profile ( top right corner ), then:

 1. ![step1a](step1.png)
 2. ![step2a](step2.png)